-Lecture No 041156 D41156 Subject title Lecture of Global Healt Lecture of Global Health Promotion Subject ID Instructors FUJIWARA Takeo, MO RITA AYAKO, TANI Yu kako, MATSUYAMA Yuus suke, NAWA Nobutoshi Semester YearLong 2020 YearLong 2020 Level 1st - year Units 6 Course by the instructor with practical experiences
+Lecture No 041156

+Subject title Lecture of Global Heal Lecture of Global Health Promotion Subject ID

+Instructors 藤原 武男[FUJIWARA 藤原 武男[FUJIWARA Takeo]

+Semester YearLong 2021 Level 1st year Units 6

+Course by the

+instructor with

+practical experiences

-Lecture place Lectures will mainly take place in rooms of the Department of Global Health Promotion.
+Lectures will mainly take place in rooms of the Department of Global Health Promotion.
 Special lectures will be held in auditoriums.
 For practices and labs, please confirm venue with the instructors.

 The purpose of this course is to develop the knowledge and skills of the participants to prevent diseases.
-Participants will: understand broad risk factors from indiviual factors (e.g., genetic factor) and environmental factors, especially social detreminants, their inter actions; make causal inference applying a life-course perspective on disease onset (e.g., long-term effect of fetus or childhood exposure); perform advanced statistics; acquire attitudes toward social contribution through writeing and publishing scientific papers in international journals.
+Participants will: understand broad risk factors from individual factors (e.g., genetic factor) and environmental factors, especially social determinants, their inter actions; make causal inference applying a life-course perspective on disease onset (e.g., long-term effect of fetus or childhood exposure); perform advanced statistics; acquire attitudes toward social contribution through writeing and publishing scientific papers in international journals.
 The final goal is that the participants are able to plan and implement health policy or preogran to prevent diseases in a real life setting.